m4tland/PlaneSimulator/README.md

 Introducing... airports!
 Use events to board passengers when the plane go to an airport.

-- Fill the entity `PS\PlaneBundle\Entity\Airport` with at least:
+- Fill the mapping of the entity `PS\PlaneBundle\Entity\Airport` (no need to create setters and getters):
-    * `location` (array of 2 integers - use a `Location` object to wrap it)
+    * `location` (array of 2 integers)
     * `readyToBoardPassengers` - The number of passengers ready to board in a plane (integer)
     * `outPassengers` - The number of passengers going out of a plane (integer)
     * `planes` - The list of planes allowed to land on this airport (0 or many)
+    * Think to update the mapping of the plane entity
-- Fill the method `createAction()` in the controller `PS\PlaneBundle\Controller\AirportController` The method must create an airport with parameters sent in the request.
+- Fill the method `createAction()` in the controller `PS\PlaneBundle\Controller\AirportController`.
+The method must create an airport with parameters sent in the request.
 You must complete `PS\PlaneBundle\Form\AirportType` and use it in the controller.
-It should return a 200 response if everything went well.
+It should return a 201 response if everything went well (re-use what you did with the plane).
+The planes must be sent trough their ids.
 - Update the method `travel()` in the service `PS\PlaneBundle\Services\PlaneTravelService`:
     * Dispatch an event only if the target location matches an airport where the plane is authorized to land.
     * Use the `PS\PlaneBundle\Event\LandingEvent`